-In this blog post, you’ll read about a few foreclosure prevention measures in San Antonio that you can take to keep your home from foreclosure.
+In this blog post, you’ll read about a few foreclosure prevention measures in South Texas area that you can take to keep your home from foreclosure.
 Disclosure: I am not an attorney so this is not legal advice but general information.
 Every situation is different and the advice of any attorney should be obtained in your situation to ensure the best results.

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself:

 1. Pay off your mortgage / sell your property.
 The quickest and easiest way to end the foreclosure process is to pay off your mortgage.
 After all, this is all the banks wanted in the first place so they would be happy to let you stay in your home and they get their money back.
 Admittedly, this is not always possible, which is perhaps the reason that you’re in foreclosure in the first place.